Last updated on July 7th, 2026

 Hidden in an alley in El Raval, Departure Coffee is a great spot to visit while exploring this vibrant area of Barcelona.

-The coffee shop is spacious with plenty of seating space, compared to other coffee shops in the proximity, as well as wifi, and outlets, making it a great coffee shop to work in Barcelona.
+The coffee shop is spacious, offering plenty of seating space, compared to other coffee shops in the proximity, as well as wifi and outlets, making it one of the best coffee shops to work in Barcelona.
 They also have some small bites on sale, such as cookies and the ever-present banana bread.

-The place is a bit dark due to its location sandwiched between buildings with not much natural light coming in, but there are two seats by a window, or if you are only coming for a quick pick-me-up coffee it shouldn’t be a problem.
+The place is a bit dark due to its location, sandwiched between buildings with not much natural light coming in, but there are two seats by a window, or if you’re only coming for a quick pick-me-up coffee, it shouldn’t be a problem.

 Lodetto: Design-focused snug coffee shop